The best sandwich in Paris, at Le Petit Vendome

 It wasn’t so long ago that if you were walking down the street, or eating in public in Paris, you might get tsk-tsk’d.
-When I first started visiting Paris, I remember disapproving stares if you were standing on the sidewalk, jamming food into your craw.
-Croissants got a pass, because they were sort of designed to be consumed on-the-go.
-And honestly, who can expect anyone to be handed a small paper bag with a steaming-hot buttery croissant in it and walk more than ten paces before diving in to it?
+When I first started coming to Paris, I was warned about getting disapproving stares if you were standing on the sidewalk, jamming food into your craw.
+Croissants, I noticed, were given a pass, because they were just too good to wait until you got home before you yanked off the buttery end and put it in your mouth.

-(I also remember way back in 1979 when I first visited Europe and went to a supermarket, and after my twenty items were rung up and paid for, I discovered that there were no bags to put purchases in.
-So I had to gather everything up the best I could in my arms and try to get them all back to the youth hostel.)
+(I also remember way back in 1979, when I first visited Europe and went to a supermarket, after my twenty items were rung up and paid for, I discovered that there were no bags to put purchases in.
+So I had to gather everything up the best I could in my arms and get them all back to my youth hostel.)

-Nevertheless, les sandwichs and crêpes are considered acceptable food for mobile snacking.
+Les sandwichs and crêpes are also considered acceptable food for mobile snacking.
 So much so that even Subway has invaded France with over 234 shops opening up.
 It leaves Americans scratching their heads, but I think the novelty of a sandwich made to order, right in front of you, has a certain appeal if that’s not something you’re used to.
 And yes, they will toasté your sandwich à la demande.
-Although I prefer the traditional jambon beurre from a regular bakery because I’m becoming more stubborn in my old age, or perhaps because I live in France and it’s rubbing off on me.
+Still, my preference is a traditional jambon beurre from my corner bakery and I’ll leave those fast-food sandwichs to the younger generation.

 Le Petit Vendôme

 Tél: 01 42 61 05 88

 (Sandwiches only available to go or to eat at the bar.)